elymichael/elymichael/README.md

 - 🌱 I’m currently learning Angular CLI and continue improving vue development.
 - 👯 I’m looking to collaborate on Odontogram library.

+I currently work as Full stack developer at ERC BPO.
+Additional to that, I work some projects directly throught my own company in Dominican Republic, SITCS, EIRL.

 Personal blog: http://consejosdelguru.blogspot.com/

 Some sites developed for us: